Does coaching really work?

-Most life and executive coaches deeply appreciate and respect you, all of you, and know that you have all of the capacity to transform.
-They help you to sense all of it, too.
+Most life and executive coaches deeply appreciate and respect you and know that you have all of the capacity to transform.
+They help you to sense it, too.

 Successful coaching outcomes usually require:

-- From the coach: skill in coaching and holding space for you to be candid and honest, openness, non-judgmental way of being, and an interest in your goals and an ability to bring out your honesty
+From the coach: skill in coaching, openness, non-judgmental way of being, a genuine interest in your goals and an ability to bring out your honesty

 is coaching like therapy? what's the difference?